ENikS/Health/Recrystallization.md

 1. Reaction
 2. Extraction with DCM
-3. Extraction by boiling
+3. Extraction by boiling - ?
 4. DCM Distillation
-5. Acid Distillation
+5. Acid Distillation - ?
-6. Reaction
+6. Reaction (if solution changes color it should be discarded)
 7. Boiling water out
-8. Drying the salt
+8. Drying the salt by heating to 155 C° until melts
-9. Grinding into powder
+9. Let it cool and grind into powder
 10. Recrystallization